Ergonomic Works

 * The amount of space available for your knees and thighs.

-* Focus: This step is crucial for a thorough workstation evaluation, especially when conducting a remote ergonomic evaluation to assess lower body support and identify potential circulation issues.
+* Focus: This step is crucial for a thorough remote ergonomic evaluation, as it aids in assessing lower body support and identifying potential circulation issues.

 6. Overall Workstation View (No Person)

-* Setup: Capture a wide shot of your entire workstation for an ergonomic assessment, including the desk, chair, monitor, and surrounding environment, while ensuring you are not in the picture for a thorough remote ergonomic evaluation.
+* Setup: Capture a wide shot of your entire workstation for an ergonomic assessment.
+This should include the desk, chair, monitor, and surrounding environment, while ensuring you are not in the picture to facilitate a thorough remote ergonomic evaluation.

 * What to Show: